The Master Course Schedule

 Schedule Changes during the School Year:

-Not all schedule change requests can be granted due to class sizes, class availability, schedule disruption, etc. See the PCHS Schedule Change Policy for more information.
+NOTE: Not all schedule change requests can be granted due to class sizes, class availability, schedule disruption, etc. See the PCHS Schedule Change Policy for more information.

 About Our Course Offerings